awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ## Task definitions<a name="fargate-task-defs"></a>

-Amazon ECS tasks on Fargate do not support all of the task definition parameters that are available\.
+Amazon ECS tasks on AWS Fargate do not support all of the task definition parameters that are available\.
 Some parameters are not supported at all, and others behave differently for Fargate tasks\.

 The following task definition parameters are not valid in Fargate tasks:
 + `disableNetworking`